DrDarkShadow/docs-repo/markdown/random_module_one.md

 ## Usage Notes

-- This function requires the `random` module to be imported in your script.
+- This function requires the `random` module to be imported in the file where it is defined.
-- Providing a negative value for the `count` parameter will result in a `ValueError`.
+- The `count` parameter must be a non-negative integer (`>= 0`).
+Providing a negative value will result in a `ValueError`.
-- The function is flexible with range definition; if `start` is greater than `end`, the values will be swapped internally to prevent errors.
+- Both the `start` and `end` boundaries are inclusive, meaning they can appear in the output list.
-- The returned integers are sampled uniformly from the inclusive range `[start, end]`, meaning both `start` and `end` can appear in the output.
+- If the provided `start` value is greater than `end`, the function will automatically swap them to form a valid range without raising an error.

-**Output Example**: A list of integers.
+**Output Example**: A possible return value for `generate_random_integers(5, 1, 10)`:

 ```
-[45, 8, 99, 23, 67]
+[3, 9, 1, 7, 5]
 ```

 ## Example